Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 <iframe width="640" height="380" src="https://www.youtube-nocookie.com/embed/1G1dfLF8-jo" frameborder="0" allowfullscreen></iframe>

-## Extending metrics to multiclass classifiers
+## Extending classification metrics to multiple classes

 * When we move toward multiple classes, we consider each class individually and assume that identifying an element as part of the class corresponds to a "positive".